 2. SLACK “GOOD MORNING” AND “GOOD NIGHT” AS IF YOU WERE IN THE OFFICE This is such a simple thing that takes mere seconds, but it communicates volumes!
 When you’re done for the day, especially if you’ve just been in a Slack conversation with teammates, simply write “Ok, I’m done for today.
 Have a great evening! (or… morning… feel free to joke across time zones)

-Or, if you’re not sure if the conversation is done, just let them team know, “I have to go in 5 minutes, so if there’s anything more I can provide, please let me know.”
+Or, if you’re not sure if the conversation is done, just let them team know, “I have to go in five minutes, so if there’s anything more I can provide, please let me know.”
 So simple.
 But so powerful.